tposney/midi-qol/README.md

 * **Display Saving throw DC**.
 Determines if the saving throw DC is displayed to the players and on the chat cards.
 If unchecked, saving throws will display on the chat card with the value replaced by “??”.

 **Saving Throw Multiplier**
+You can ignore this section until you find spells/weapons that don't do what you'd expect.
+TL;DR: If you are just using standard items you can just leave things at the defualt and most saves will do 1/2 damage as you'd expect, monsters (like a giant spider) will (if Roll Other Damage is enabled) do base weapon damage and have a save applied to the bonus poison damage.
   * There is a config setting, default save multipler (defaults to 0.5).
 If there are no special overrides then a saving throw will do
     `rolled damage * defaultSaveMultiplier` damage.
 When set to 0.5 saving against the attack will do 1/2 dmaage, like most cases for dnd.
   * There are a number of ways to overide the default multiplier.
   * If the item description includes the text "no damage on save" (or the localized equivalent) then a save will do no damage.
+  * If the item description includes the text "full damage on save" (or the localized equivalent) then a save will still do full damage.
+You can use this for attacks that do damage, and have a save for a condition being applied, like poisoned and so on.
  *  flags.midi-qol.potentCantrip, if set cantrips cast by the actor will do 1/2 damage instead of no damage.
 Overrides any other damage multiplier settings.
   * If the setting "search spell description" is set, items with the text "half as much damage" (or the localized equivalent) will do 1/2 damage on a save ignoring the defalt multiplier.
 If the text is not found the save will use the defaultSaveMultiplier.
   * For weapons (only) there are weapon properties for 1/2, full or no damage saves.
 These properties override any other settings.
 If not present the save multiplier will be worked out as above.
   * For weapons (only) the save multiplier appplies to the whole damage roll **UNLESS**...
-    * You have enabled "Roll other damage on mwak/rwak" (which is intended sepcifically to support attacks that have base damage + extra damage with a save -think spider bite).
+    * You have enabled "Roll other damage on mwak/rwak" (which is intended sepcifically to support attacks that have base damage + extra damage with a save - think spider bite).
 If the weapon has a save specified **AND** the weapon has an Other Damage formula, the saving throw multiplier applies to the Other damage and the base damage is applied as full damage.
     * Because of the way the SRD monsters have been setup, (i.e. extra damage as versatile damage and the the versatile property not set) the versatile formula will be treated as Other Damage if there is no Other Damage formula and the weapon property "versatile" is not set.
     * For BetterRolls you have to enter the damage into the Other field and enable roll Other in the better rolls settings.
 Midi will pick up this damage and apply the saving throw result against it.

-If you are just using standard items you can just leave things at the defualt and most saves will do 1/2 damage as you'd expect, monsters (like a giant spider) will (if Roll Other Damage is enabled) do base weapon damage and have a save applied to the bonus poison damage.

-For those who have a lot of weapons set up with a save and want the default damage on save to be full damage (which is what a pervious version enabled when search spell description was enabled) just edit the items and set the save to full damage save (preferred) or set the default save multiplier to 1.
+For those who have a lot of weapons set up with a save and want the default damage on save to be full damage (which is what a pervious version enabled when search spell description was enabled) just edit the items and set the save to full damage on save (preferred) or set the default save multiplier to 1.

 ### Hits
 You can enable auto checking of hits.
 Fumbles automatically miss and criticals automatically hit.
 As GM you can mouse over the name of the hit target to highlight the token and click to select it.
 This is useful if you are not auto applying damage, since you can do all the damage application from the chat log, by clicking on the targets name, then clicking on the appropriate damage button.